image

 Email: kymorris@sfsu.edu

-Location: Humanities Building Room 257 Office Hours by appointment only
+Location: Humanities Building Room 257

 I am a social historian of Latin America and the African diaspora.
 Before coming to San Francisco State, I taught at the University of Massachusetts Amherst and at Moravian College, in Bethlehem, Pennsylvania.
 My research explores the interactions between global and local racial-formation processes as they relate to African descendent people and communities.
 Before turning to an academic career, I earned a degree in electrical engineering at Duke University and then worked for a few years in military weapons systems development.
 A realization that advanced technical training often lacked a connection to social justice and social ethics prompted my career shift.
 I now teach so as to inspire college students to have positive views on diversity and social difference.
 I was a Fulbright Research Scholar in Brazil for the 2015-2016 academic year.
 There I began a second monograph project, which explores the connections between black pride, racial hybridity and whitening in post-abolition Rio de Janeiro.